Prosoniq

-Company history
+History

 Prosoniq was founded in 1990 by Stephan Sprenger (later married as Stephan Bernsee).
 It began as a privately held company involved in artificial neural network software development for medical applications.
 Stephan Bernsee, being a music enthusiast and an avid keyboard player, became interested in the application of artificial neural network processing to sound manipulation.
 He created an automatic audio morphing software for the ATARI 1040ST which was later ported to the Silicon Graphics computers and ultimately to the Apple Macintosh, for which it was sold under the name "sonicWORX" from 1994 to 2004.
 Distributed by Steinberg and bundled with Sony and Creative Labs hardware, sonicWORX reportedly reached a distribution of over 500,000 copies quickly becoming the most successful product of the company.
-However, with the PC becoming more popular in the 1990s and sonicWORX being an Apple Macintosh-only software specifically optimized for Mac OS 9 it was finally discontinued in 2004.
+However, with the PC becoming more popular in the 1990s, and sonicWORX being an Apple Macintosh-only software specifically optimized for Mac OS 9 it was finally discontinued in 2004.

 In 1993, the company was acquired by the rapidly growing Under Cover Music Group (UCMG), founded by Joachim Keil, who drew benefits from custom tailored software solutions for their music production facilities and in turn provided funding for the future research and development of Prosoniq.

-In 1995, the UCMG network had outgrown its company structure and was split into individual subsidiaries - Prosoniq became a separate company again.
+In 1995, the UCMG network had outgrown its company structure and was split into individual subsidiaries – Prosoniq became a separate company again.
 This was when Bernhard Bouché, a former colleague of Stephan Bernsee, joined the company.
 Both filled the position as CEO and CTO from 1995 to 2004.

 In 2003, the UCMG who at that time held 54% shares in Prosoniq filed for insolvency, nearly killing Prosoniq in the process.

 In 2004, Stephan Bernsee retired from the daily business at Prosoniq to concentrate on the development of new technologies at the DSP Dimension, leaving Bernhard Bouché in position as the CEO.

 In 2008, Prosoniq released its OrangeVocoder and audio morphing algorithm as a Cocoa Audio Unit plug-in, as well as a Mac OS X version of its TimeFactory time stretching and pitch shifting software, all developed by their former CTO Stephan Bernsee.